Dam Structure at Lake Michie Lake Michie Reservoir

 2007-2008) between 2000 - 2010.
 Below is graphical data detailing demand and consumption information for

 the period of 2000 - 2009.
-Demand figures in the graphs are displayed in "millions of gallons per day"
+Demand figures in the graphs are displayed in "million gallons per day"

 (MGD).
 Included is the reduction in demand that was obtained through the issuance of varying levels of